WasabiFan/apio-upduino-template/README.md

 **Workflow:**
 - The Makefile transpiles your SystemVerilog code into plain Verilog.
 Everything but the testbenches is automatically combined into a file called `all.v`.
 This file should be ignored and will be automatically re-generated; don't edit it.
+  - There is an equivalent `all_sim.v` which is the same as `all.v` but was configured to target the simulation environment.
 - Testbenches are each transpiled into their own file, of the same name as the original, but with the `.v` extension.
 The same as above applies.
 - Errors from most tasks will be attributed to `all.v` rather than your source `.sv` files.
 When you get an error, check the relevant line in `all.v`; it should be clear where it corresponds to in the original SystemVerilog.
 - Testbenches aren't validated by `make lint`, `make verify` or `make build`.
 You'll have to watch for error output or misbehavior in your testbenches while simulating.

 **Testing in hardware:**
 - The "reset" signal is, as configured in the provided code, GPIO pin 2. "resetting" means connecting pin 2 to GND temporarily.
 - If your current code uses the serial line, it may cause intermittent errors while uploading to the board (`make upload`).
 If it fails or freezes, cancel and re-try.
-It'll work after a few times.
+It'll work after a few tries.
 - After uploading code, if you want the serial output to work (e.g. via the `screen` command) you will need to unplug and re-plug the board via USB (and remember to reset it!).

 ## `make` targets